 - Cook pasta according to the directions on the package.

 - In the meantime, heat oil in a large 14-inch skillet set over medium-high heat.

-- Drain the cooked pasta; stir pasta into the skillet.
+- Drain the cooked pasta, then stir the pasta into the skillet.
 Taste for salt and adjust accordingly.